Fiona McLean

 Fiona McLean, also known as Fiona Mogridge or Fiona Lee-Fraser, is a British former actress and TV presenter turned photographer.

-She was known to millions of viewers as schoolgirl Laura Reagan in the BBC school drama Grange Hill, a role she played from 1986–1988.
+She was known to millions of viewers as schoolgirl Laura Reagan in the BBC school drama Grange Hill, a role she played from 1986 to 1988.
 The following year, she co-presented the BBC children's series Move It with ex-Brookside actor Simon O'Brien, who himself would appear in Grange Hill from 2003.

 Fiona now runs a photography business, specialising in weddings, cover shoots and portraiture.
-She is married to international racing driver Johnny Mowlem and has two children.
+She was married to international racing driver Johnny Mowlem and has two children.